Red Color Codes: HEX #FF0000, Psychological Meaning & UI Best Practices

 #800020#FFD700#36454F#FFF5E6Appetizing Food

 vibrantWarm Cherry Red with Tomato brightness and Cream neutrals.
-Designed for restaurants, food delivery, and culinary brands that want to stimulate appetite.
+A good fit for restaurants, food delivery apps, and culinary brands.

 #C41E3A#FF6347#FFF8DC#2F4F4FFrom Scarlet to Maroon: Exploring Red Shades